Tuning Spring Boot HikariCP for microservices

 leak-detection-threshold: 0

-Maps timeout, pool size, and keepalive parameters to production-ready defaults.
+Maps timeout, pool size, and keepalive parameters to production-ready defaults. max-lifetime of 1800000ms (30 minutes) keeps connections well below typical cloud database idle timeouts.
 Disables leak detection by default to avoid stack trace generation overhead during steady-state operation.

 Prometheus Query for Pool Saturation Alerting